incmix-ui/incmix-ui/.notes/governance.md

 ### On compensating maintainers

-Chakra UI is a growing open-source project and we try to ensure every maintainer is compensated.
+Incmix UI is a growing open-source project and we try to ensure every maintainer is compensated.
 We give:

 - Quarterly compensation ($500-$2000) per maintainer, depending on the